qin-andy/discord-seam-carver/README.md

-# Smohbot: a content aware image scaling Discord bot client
+# Smohbot: a content aware image scaling Discord bot
 Smohbot is a content aware image manipulation (seam carving) application written in Java, packaged into a Discord bot using [JDA](https://github.com/DV8FromTheWorld/JDA)!